bobes81/Petwell/README.md

 Thanks to **Code Institute** for their support and educational materials.
 Icons from **Bootstrap Icons**, design templates from **Canva**, and images from **Cloudinary**.
 Special appreciation to the Code Institute community for continuous feedback.
-Thanks To AI chatGPT who helped me to check the code while building this project.
+Thanks To AI chatGPT who helped me for check the code while building this project.
 ---

 ##  Acknowledgements